 Based on the number of applicants, interviews will be scheduled until the number of incoming MFT master's students has been filled.
-For special circumstances, such as or applicants for whom travel is not feasible, alternative interviews are conducted.
-Every attempt is made to create a similar interviewing experience for applicants interviewing in an alternative format.
+Every attempt is made to create a similar interviewing experience.
 Program admission decisions will be made based on the initial application material and the additional information gathered during the interview.
 These decisions are made by one or more of the core MFT Master's Program faculty after applications are reviewed considering the criteria above.
 Applicants should note that successful completion of all admission criteria above does not guarantee admission into the program.
 Enrollment is limited in order to ensure small class sizes, appropriate student-faculty ratios as dictated by accreditation guidelines, and availability of Practicum/Internship placement sites.

 In the event that a conflict of interest is identified between a faculty member and an applicant, that faculty member will recuse themselves from providing evaluative feedback on that applicant's application materials.
 While that faculty member may participate in the applicant's interview, that faculty member will also recuse themselves from providing evaluative feedback on the applicant's interview.
 To protect the privacy and confidentiality of applicant, the nature of that conflict of interest will not be disclosed to the other faculty members without the permission of the applicant.
-If that applicant becomes a student in the program, every effort will be made to avoid conflict of interests between the student and faculty member, such that the faculty member will avoid serving in a teaching, supervising, and advising, where possible.
-If that faculty member needs to serve in that role, other faculty members will serve in the evaluative role (e.g. grade assignments) to ensure that the conflict of interest does not impact the students learning experience.
+If that applicant becomes a student in the program, every effort will be made to avoid conflict of interests between the student and faculty member, such that the faculty member needs to serve in that role, other faculty members will serve in the evaluative role (e.g. grade assignments) to ensure that the conflict of interest does not impact the students learning experience.

 Once admittance decisions are made, program faculty forward the decisions to The University of Akron Graduate School for approval.
 Once approved, the Graduate School will send an official acceptance letter to the applicant via email.
 Should a student wish to defer (or delay) their enrollment in the program, they can request a deferral of admission for up to 1 year (12 months).
-Students wishing to defer should inform the Programs Director, as well as complete this form: https://akron.qualtrics.com/jfe/form/SV\0MSGqeZqVZ7tPEh.
+Students wishing to defer should inform the Programs Director, as well as complete this form to notify the Graduate School:

+https://akron.qualtrics.com/jfe/form/SV_0MSGqeZqVZ7tPEh.
 For questions related to the admission processes, please contact the Program Director, Dr. Heather Katafiasz, hkatafiasz@uakron.edu.